mhenke/CFML-in-100-minutes/cfml100mins.markdown

 If you have three eggs, eat three eggs, then you might think you have *nothing* , but in terms of eggs you have "0".
 Zero is something, its a number, and its *not nothing*.

 A large percentage of the errors you encounter while writing CFML code will involve a variable not existing.
 You thought something was there, you tried to do something to it, and you can't do something to nothing so CFML creates an error.
-Lets rewrite our "makeeggs" method to  illustrate "NULL" :
+Lets rewrite our ```makeeggs``` method to  illustrate "NULL" :

 #### Tag